Post-Professional Occupational Therapy OTD

 OCTH 628 CONTEMPORARY OCCUPATIONAL THERAPY PRACTICE (3-6)

 Combines classroom preparation with a directed independent study focused on expanding and developing skills in an area of occupational therapy practice of special interest to the student.
 May be repeated for a maximum of 6 units.
-Prerequisite: completion of one Level II fieldwork or consent of instructor.
+Prerequisite: completion of one Level II fieldwork or consent of department.

 OCTH 634 CONTEXTUAL FACTORS AND OCCUPATIONAL PERFORMANCE (3)